berenicechisholm9/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is clear, concise, and easy to understand, as it leads to fewer bugs, easier maintenance, and better collaboration."

+# 2023-12-24
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented pace, it is essential to stay up-to-date with the latest developments and techniques.
+This means constantly reading blogs, articles, and research papers, attending conferences, workshops, online courses, etc. to gain a deeper understanding of the field.

+In addition to keeping up with technological advancements, being a good programmer also means being able to collaborate effectively with others.
+That means communicating clearly, listening carefully, giving constructive feedback, as well as being open to feedback from others in the team.
+By working together, we can achieve much more than we ever could alone.
+ - 来自助手的补充：
+- Always keep learning and growing as a programmer.
+The field is constantly changing, so it' s important to keep up to date with new technologies and programming languages.